featurevisor/featurevisor/docs/faq.md

 You will also be owning the responsibility of migration yourself in that case.

-## Can I swith from another SaaS to Featurevisor?
+## Can I switch from another SaaS to Featurevisor?

 Yes, you can.
 But Featurevisor does not provide any migration tool to import your features and experiments from another service (yet).